AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 [EM: Although the effects of overconsumption of fluoride is important, it was a bit too detailed for this report.
 It takes many, many paragraphs to get to the point of this report.
 It started out as though the purpose was about fluoride effects, not fluoride removal.

-The Fluoride Gravity team is focused on modifying and testing the new gravity powered fluoride removal apparatus.
-The goal is to make it easy to adjust and control key variables such as flow rate, PACl concentration, fluoride concentration, and sedimentation tank geometry.
+The Fluoride Gravity team is focused on modifying and testing the gravity powered fluoride removal apparatus.
+The goal is to make it easy to adjust and control key variables such as flow rate, PACl concentration, and fluoride concentration.
+The gravity-powered apparatus will then be used to conduct feasibility analyses on site, which will determine if the proposed system of fluoride removal is a viable solution in the intended setting.
+If these tests are successful, AguaClara can begin designing a marketable product that can used by communities in India.

-[EM: Is sedimentation tank geometry a variable, or is it the dimensions of the tank itself that is changing?]

-The objectives for the 2018 Fall Fluoride Gravity team are to improve the gravity-powered system by making it as compact and easy to operate as possible for field testing and laboratory work.
+The 2018 Fall Fluoride Gravity team aims to improve the gravity-powered system by making it as compact and easy to operate for field testing and laboratory work.
 Fluoride removal efficiency of the gravity powered system should also be matched to that of the automated system.
 The team also aims to create a fabrication and operation manual of the gravity apparatus for easy operation and future reference.
 Furthermore, the team hopes to gain a general understanding of the mechanisms involved in fluoride removal through literature review and experimentation.

-[EM: The first sentence is awkward.
-Consider revising.]

 ## Literature Review

 ### Interactions Between Fluoride, Natural Organic Matter (NOM), and Polyaluminum Chloride (PACl)

 The dynamic interactions between fluoride, Natural Organic Matter (NOM), and the aluminum based coagulants used in traditional drinking water treatment processes are important to consider when treating water sources containing significant amounts of NOM and fluoride.
-While many of the sources of water in India come from wells, and therefore the NOM content is generally low, interactions between these three types particles are have not been vastly studied.
+While many of the sources of water in India come from wells, and therefore the NOM content is generally low, interactions between these three types particles have not been vastly studied.
 The presence of fluoride reduced the capacity of water treatment systems to remove other contaminants such as turbidity and NOM due to fluoride's capacity to inhibit aluminum hydroxide precipitation [(Herrboldt, 2016)]((https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)).
 In the presence of fluoride, aluminum precipitates become smaller in size compared to precipitates created in fluoride-free solutions.
-Water with fluoride produced more particles with diameters smaller than 10&mu;m than tests without fluoride.
+Water with fluoride produced more particles with diameters smaller than 10&mu;m.
+Smaller particles are more difficult to remove during the sedimentation process.
 These results suggest that removal of fluoride is more than just particulate matter due to the difficulty of settling and filtering of smaller particles in the sedimentation and filtration of water treatment.
 Tests with both NOM and fluoride also showed similar effects with smaller floc sizes, adding to the difficulty of treatment.

-[EM: Why is the specific diameter of the particles important?
-The number does not tell us anything without additional context.]

 ### Effect of pH on Fluoride removal

 The difficulty of fluoride removal is also affected by environmental factors.
 At a pH value below 5, nearly all the fluoride present in fluoride and aluminum based coagulant solution are in the form of a fluoro-aluminum complexation (Gong et al. 2012 in [Herrboldt, 2016](https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)).
 Such complexation is soluble in water and cannot be removed by coagulation which therefore makes fluoride removal by traditional methods at pH values below 5 unlikely.
 However, at pH values greater than 8 nearly all fluoride exists freely as fluoride ion, allowing the formation of flocs to occur.
 While parameters, such as pH can be carefully controlled in the lab, it varies can vary depending on local geology and other chemical factors out in the field.
 Further research about the expected chemistry of groundwater in regions like India would help the team's overall understanding.
 For example, if pH is rarely observed to be 5 in groundwater then the effect of pH would also be minimal.
 However, not enough research have been done to make such assumptions, and the critical pH transition points are also not fully understood yet.
 Fluoride removal was observed to occur best in a coagulation treatment process when the molar ratio between hydroxide and fluoride was greater than 2.4 [OH<sup>-</sup>]:[F<sup>-</sup>] (Hu et al., 2005).
 More research should be done to find other critical pH values for effective fluoride removal with aluminum based coagulants.

-## Formation of Fluoro-aluminium Complexation
+## Fluoro-aluminium Complexation

-The formation of fluoro-aluminum complexation is also responsible for an observed increase in residual aluminum concentration [(Herrboldt, 2016)]((https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)).
-Formation of aluminum hydroxide is negatively affected by the presence of fluoro-aluminum which prevents the formation of larger diameter particles which in return reduces a system's capacity to remove both fluoride and residual aluminum.
+The formation of a fluoro-aluminum complex is also responsible for an observed increase in residual aluminum concentration [(Herrboldt, 2016)]((https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)).
+Formation of aluminum hydroxide is negatively affected by the presence of fluoro-aluminum, which prevents the formation of larger diameter particles.
+This reduces the system's capacity to remove both fluoride and residual aluminum.
 When comparing experiments that contained aluminum coagulant and NOM mixtures with aluminum coagulant and fluoride mixtures, both of which contained aluminum concentration of 8.0 $\mathrm{\frac{mg}{L}}$, the amount of residual aluminum was found to be 0.058$\mathrm{\frac{mg}{L}}$ and 0.244$\mathrm{\frac{mg}{L}}$ respectively.
 Thus, residual aluminum concentration increased by nearly an order of magnitude when fluoride was present.
-This shows that unintended residual aluminum release in the effluent water supply from systems can be a concern.
+Unintended residual aluminum release in the effluent water supply from systems can be a concern if fluoride is present in the water.

-[EM: Sentences are super long and complicated.
-Consider breaking them down.]

 ### Effect of pH on Fluoride Removal